In Tennessee

 Does my state place any waiting requirement on abortion so that a mother has more time to decide?

-A 48-hour waiting period after counseling and informed consent is required; however, this provision would most likely become unnecessary when the trigger law takes effect.
-Tenn.
-Code Ann. § 39-15-202.
+A 48-hour waiting period after counseling and informed consent is required; however, the trigger law has rendered this provision unnecessary.
+TN ST § 39-15-213.